vinod-verma/survey/README.md

 ## Code Overview
 ### File Structure
-    survey.rb: Main script file containing the survey functionality.
+    survey.rb: Main script file containing the survey functionality. spec/survey_spec.rb: Test cases of the survey code and functionality.
+    Gemfile: Library dependencies to run the application. clear_data.rb: Contains code to delete the records from pstore.

 ### Dependencies
     PStore: A simple data store for Ruby objects.